gsoft-inc/wl-web-configs/docs/rslib/default.md

 ## Getting started

-To get started, follow the quick start guide to configure Rslib for either a [development environment](./configure-dev.md) or a [production environment](./configure-build.md).
+To get started, follow the quick start guide to configure Rsbuild for either a [development environment](./configure-dev.md), a [production environment](./configure-build.md) or [storybook](./configure-storybook.md).

 If your project is already using `@workleap/tsup-configs`, follow the [migration guide](./migrate-from-tsup.md).